 Never underestimate the simplicity of a plain white tee - Cindy and Claudia certainly didn’t.
 A plain tee shirt works as a canvas for your natural beauty.
 It’s casual yet classic and works with anything else you pair it with.
 To really take on the 90s look, I recommend wearing a white tee with your high waisted jeans.
 Just be sure to tuck it in!
 This timeless outfit will feel 2019 appropriate while harkening back to the bombshells of yesteryear.

 Before the early 2000s told everyone to tweeze their eyebrows into oblivion, natural brows were the beauty standard.
 Thankfully, we’ve all come back to our senses, and big brows are here to stay.
 By letting your brows do their thing, you allow their natural arch shape to frame your face.
 The results are flattering to both your eye shape and your bone structure.
 To really hone in on the full browed look, fill in any gaps with a brow pencil and use Glossier’s Boy Brow to keep each hair groomed and in place.

 Linda Evangelista famously said, “I don’t get out of bed for less than $10,000 a day.”
 Being a diva isn’t a requirement for being a supermodel, but it sure is fun pretending you’re one with a pair of dramatic hoops.
 Statement hoop earrings were a very popular accessory in the 90s.

 Being a diva isn’t a requirement for being a supermodel, but it sure is fun pretending you’re one with a pair of dramatic hoops.

-The strong silhouette evokes a feminine confidence that is versatile enough to be worn with your plain tee ensemble from above or with a dressier getup.
-Thankfully, this look is as simple and throwing on a pair of earrings, allowing us to channel our inner Linda whenever we need it.
+The strong silhouette evokes a feminine confidence that is versatile enough to be worn with your plain tee and jeans ensemble or with a dressier getup.
+Thankfully, this look is as simple as throwing on a pair of earrings, allowing us to channel our inner Linda whenever we need it.